Energinet-DataHub/energy-origin/doc/architecture/README.md

 ## EnergyOrigin internals

-This view explores how the different components that the platform is build from integrates with each other.
+This view explores how the different components that the platform is built from integrates with each other.

 ![Exploded view of EnergyOrigin](diagrams/level1.drawio.png)